 Any student who scores less than 75% on any examination or assignment, or is in jeopardy of academic failure, will receive an "Academic Counseling Form" from the Course Faculty.
 The course faculty will contact the student to discuss the academic issue related to the non-passing grade and, with the student, discuss a plan of action.
-The student will complete the plan of action section of the Form within 5 business days, sign and date the form, and return it to the course faculty member via the Qualtrics form.
+The student will complete the plan of action section of the Form within 5 business days, sign and date the form, and return it to the course faculty member via email.
 The next exam cannot be opened for the student until the student completes the Academic Counseling Form.
 The form is forwarded to the student's Faculty Advisor.
 The Faculty Advisor reviews the student's plan of action and will determine if additional consultation is needed.
 The Faculty Advisor signs and dates the form and forwards it to the Concentration Coordinator and DNP Director.
 If a student fails to respond to the Academic Counseling Form from the Course Faculty within 10 business days, the student is referred to the DNP Director/Executive Associate Dean of Academic Affairs for further follow-up including referral to the Progressions Committee.

-Withdrawal from Courses
+Withdrawal from Courses and Add/Drop Courses

 Students who desire to add or drop a course should consult with their academic advisor and the Concentration Coordinator.
+Students may only add or drop a course within the first ten (10) days of Fall and Spring semesters.

-When students drop a course, faculty record the withdrawal from the course and the last date of student attendance in Banner.
+When students withdraw from a course, faculty record the withdrawal from the course and the last date of student attendance in Banner.
 Faculty notify the DNP Program Director, Executive Associate Dean of Academic Affairs, and the student's advisor regarding the course change.
-The Concentration Coordinator, DNP Program Director, and student develop a new plan of study, sign the plan of study, and forward it to the DNP Program Director and DNP Program Coordinator for inclusion in the student's file.
+The Concentration Coordinator, DNP Program Director, and student develop a new plan of study, sign the plan of study, and forward it to the DNP Program Director and the DNP Program Coordinator for documentation in the student tracking system.
 Courses in the College of Nursing are typically offered once per year.
 Individuals who withdraw from a course may not be able to progress to the next set of courses, resulting in a delay in progression of 6 to 12 months.
+See Section III for Official Policy